megaeriv/megaeriv/README.md

 R, Python, SQL, Excel, and Power BI are a few of my technical skills

 In addition to collaborating on projects, professionals in the data field are always welcome to connect with me.
-Email me at megaerivona@gmail.com
+Email: megaerivona@gmail.com